gevuong/aA-Games/rails.md

     - Supports SASS for CSS, CoffeeScript for JS, and ERB for both.
     - For more info: check out the `Tilt` gem.

 ### How do we manage assets?
-- Application.js file
-    - contains a manifest that lists all js files to be bundled

 - Any file or subdirectory created within `/app/assets`, `/lib/assets`, or `vendor/assets` directory can be accessible in URL.

-#### But what are the other asset directories for?
 - These other asset directories are used for non-app related assets.
 Assets not maintained by you, like a jQuery plugin JS file can be stored in `vendor/assets`.
 Assets that are maintained by you but are not specific to the app, or shared across apps can be stored in `lib/assets`.

-- open `rails s` and visit `localhost:3000/assets/application.js`, you'll get a file containing all your application's JavaScript.